xbony2/IndustrialVoxel/README.md

-MinecraftClone
+IndustrialVoxel
 ==============

-A minecraft OPENGL clone
+A minecraft clones inspired by IC2 and other mods.